nystudio107/craft-recipe/docs/docs/README.md

 {{ entry.someRecipe.renderNutritionFacts() }}
 ```

-Which will output a responsive embed nutrition facts label like this:
+Which will output a responsive nutrition facts label embed based on the data in the Nutrition tab:

 ![Screenshot](./resources/screenshots/recipe03.png)